 Musicians to Schools.

 Small ensembles of orchestra musicians visit 4th through 6th grades to demonstrate their instruments, play short pieces for them and talk about playing music.
 They also answer questions and encourage students to play and to take advantage of school music programs.

-A Silver Anniversary.
+A Silver Anniversary and Beyond

 In October 2016 we celebrated our 25th year of providing orchestral music for the pleasure of Humboldt County.
 We commissioned a special symphonic work just for the occasion.
 Dancing Man Rhapsody was written to feature Terrie Baune, our concertmaster, by a prestigious American composer, Libby Larsen who also spent a week in residence.

 October 2021 marks our 30th Anniversary as we return to the Arkley Center for the Performing Arts, ready to celebrate our return to the stage with nationally recognized guest soloists with roots in Humboldt and our Eureka Symphony musicians eager to play for their community.
 Time to celebrate so much!

 Eureka Symphony Chorus.

 Our Eureka Symphony chorus made its debut in December of 2015 and thrilled audiences.
 During our 2017-2018 season finale, the Eureka Symphony Chorus electrified the symphony-goers with its performance of Luigi Cherubini’s Requiem in C minor.
 The chorus is on hold during the Covid-19 pandemic, but will return as soon as possible!